conradbeach/dotfiles/mac_setup_manual_steps_sp.md

 ## Security
 - [ ] Generate a new GPG key.
 (Using GitKraken is the easiest.
 And it handles things like updating your Git profile so GPG signing will work outside of GitKraken.)
-- [ ] Add the new GPG key to your GitHub and GitLab accounts.
+- [ ] Add the new GPG key to your GitHub account.
 (Use GitKraken to copy it.)

 ## Application Changes
 * [ ] Xcode